-To schedule the van call CrossTown Connect dispatch office at 978-844-6809.
+To schedule the van call CrossTown Connect at 978-844-6809.

 As of February 1, 1994 it is a mandatory law in Massachusetts that passengers are required to use seatbelts.
 Van drivers have the authority to insist that seatbelts be worn or a passenger not ride in the van.
 If there is a medical reason why a passenger cannot use a seatbelt there must be a letter from their physician.
 Passengers are required to keep buckled in their seats while the van is in motion.

 Please contact the Council on Aging at 978-897-1009 if you have any questions.